-- 2 Approval and adoption, and waive second Ordinance approving the findings consistent with, and pursuant to, Government Code Section 65867.5; - 3.
-Approve the Conditions of Approval (as also incorporated into the Development Agreement); and - 4.
-Approval and adoption, and waive second reading of Uncodified Ordinance finding that one (1) Development Agreement is exempt from further CEQA review pursuant to Administrative Code, Title 14, Chapter 3, Section 15301(a), Class 1, Existing Facilities, because the Development Agreement includes a project that consists of small additions, expansions or alterations to an existing structure where there will be negligible or no expansion of the existing structure and/or use; and pursuant to said findings, direct staff to prepare and file corresponding Notice of Exemption; and Read the Ordinance by Title only; - 5.
-Direct staff to assign the Uncodified Ordinance the next number in order.
+- Consideration of Second Reading by Title only an Uncodified Ordinance approving and adopting corresponding Amended and Restated Development Agreement related to Application No. 18-074 replacing Development Agreement No. 724, which was recommended for City Council approval by the Planning Commission; and - Consideration of Approval for Second Reading by Waiving Full Reading and Reading by Title only an Uncodified an Uncodified Ordinance approving the findings consistent with, and pursuant to, Government Code Section 65867.5; and - 3.
+Approve the Conditions of Approval (as also incorporated into the Amended and Restated Development Agreement); and - 4.
+Consideration of Approval for Second Reading by Waiving Full Reading and

+Reading by Title only an Uncodified Ordinance finding Amended and Restated Amended and Restated Development Agreement are exempt from further CEQA review pursuant to Administrative Code, Title 14, Chapter 3, Section 15301(a), Class 1, Existing Facilities, because the Development Agreement includes a project that consist of small additions, expansions or alterations to existing structures where there will be negligible or no expansion of the existing structures and/or uses; and pursuant to said findings, direct staff to prepare and file corresponding Notices of Exemption; and

+5. Direct staff to assign a number for the adopted Ordinance, and Amended and Restated Development Agreement.